anynome logo

 Plugins

 All plugin sources are included in the source tarball above.
-The compiled libraries below correspond to the latest release above.
+The compiled libraries below correspond to the 0.9.2 release above.

 These plugins must be in your system's library search path.
 On linux, or other '*.so'-using systems, anynome will also look in ./plugins.